8thcolor/pullreview-coverage/README.md

 * If you are on windows, [download a up-to-date root certifcates and inform Ruby where it is](https://gist.github.com/fnichol/867550).

-Soon we will implement for you the first solution, so you shouldn't experiment anymore that issue.
+We have implemetend the first solution (since 0.0.4) in the gem itself.
+If you still have the problem, please report an issue.

 ## Contributing